dstrazzeri/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+Stateful and stateless components are referred to by a variety of terms.
+The only difference between them is that one has state and the other does not.
+That is, stateful components keep track of changing data, whereas stateless components either print what is given to them via props or render the same thing every time.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount is executed before rendering, on both the serve and the client side, componentWillUpdate is called just before rendering.

 3. Define stateful logic.

+Stateful logic is a type of computational logic in which the same devices are used to store logic values as well as to perform logical operations.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Your test cases should be broken down into three stages: To begin, you must arrange some items ("arrange").
+Then you take action ("Act").
+Then you double-check that what you predicted actually happened.